MannLabs/CKG/docs/source/intro/getting-started-with-build.rst

 	$ python builder.py -b minimal -u username

-.. note:: Remember of replace the ``username`` in each command, with your own neo4j username.
+.. note:: Remember to replace the ``username`` in each command, with your own neo4j username.